kylefoxaustin/intel_scrape_ARK/README.md

 # Intel Product Page Scraper

-A tool for downloading Intel product specification pages and extracting service status information.
+A tool for downloading Intel product specification pages and extracting service status information with basic processor features (launch date, total cores, max frequency, base frequency, cache size, tdp).
+The service status information indicates whether a processor is fully supported, no longer supported or other information.

 Specifically this focuses on Intel products with the 'Embedded Option' flag set to yes on the Intel ARK
 website: https://www.intel.com/content/www/us/en/ark/featurefilter.html?productType=873&0_Embedded=True